 - The original Professor X and Magneto, Sir Patrick Stewart and Sir Ian McKellen, have their shippers too, as the two are friends in real life, have appeared on stage together, and, of course, Ian McKellen is actually gay.

 - The Avengers is certainly gaining steam with its cast.
-One stand-out would be Jeremy Renner (Hawkeye) with Scarlett Johansson (Black Widow), certainly aided by the fact the two are (as of this writing) single close friends IRL and that their interviews together can seem especially flirty.
+One stand-out would be Jeremy Renner (Hawkeye) with Scarlett Johansson (Black Widow), certainly aided by the fact the two are close friends IRL and that their interviews together can seem especially flirty.

-- Joseph Gordon-Levitt and Zooey Deschanel from (500) Days of Summer, so very very much.
+- Joseph Gordon-Levitt and Zooey Deschanel from Five Hundred Days Of Summer, so very very much.
 Fans will not stop about how good their onscreen chemistry was, they did a ukelele duet for a YouTube video and Ellen DeGeneres has told Gordon-Levitt that he and Deschanel would make a good couple.
 However, Deschanel was engaged to musician Ben Gibbard at the time of filming, though they have since married and divorced.

 - According to someone in the know, they actually did briefly date a long time ago.
 Gordon-Levitt seems to be pretty quiet about his romantic relationships, though, so you won't find it in the news.
 And anyway, he currently has a girlfriend.